Sheffield and Tinsley Canal: Towpath

 In 2014, work was completed on improvements to the canal towpath; the Sheffield & Tinsley Canal Towpath Trail now forms part of a walking route, known as the Blue Loop, from Meadowhall Shopping Centre into Sheffield city centre, alongside the Five Weirs Walk which follows the River Don upstream into the city centre.
 The towpath also connects at Meadowhall with a walking route along the river and the canals of the River Don Navigation into Rotherham town centre.

 Listed buildings

 The route of the canal features several listed buildings.
 They include the Terminal Warehouse and Grain Warehouse at Victoria Quays, Bacon Lane Bridge, Cadman Street Bridge and Darnall Canal Aqueduct.

 Canal on film

-The Sheffield & Tinsley Canal featured in the opening scene of the 1997 film The Full Monty.
+The Sheffield and Tinsley Canal featured in the opening scene of the 1997 film The Full Monty.
 This clip was part of a Sheffield City Council publicity film entitled "Sheffield, City on the Move" made some 30 years before.